Frequently Asked Questions

 I’ve been in Level 1 for a while now and I would like to move up, what do I need to do?

-Our beginner classes will cover the basics of 6 beat, side by side and tandem Charleston, Lindy Hop, a two week Balboa taster, hand to hand and 20s Charleston over 16 weeks.
+Our beginner classes will cover the basics of 6 beat, side by side and tandem Charleston, Lindy Hop and 20s Charleston.
 To move up to level 2, you just need to demonstrate to your teacher that you know the basics of 6 beat, both forms of Charleston and Lindy Hop, and that you can do a basic transition in and out of all of these styles.
 All of our venues rotate their content, so if you need to brush up on a particular style you can just check out the website to see which venue is teaching it.
 When you move up to Level 2, we strongly encourage you to keep going to Level 1 classes because the stronger your foundations are, the easier it will be to learn the trickier material taught in Levels 2 & 3.
 Plus, your teachers will vary the material they teach in the Level 1 classes so you will learn new moves and techniques, even if the style is the same.